Communicating the value of Tandem internally

 App sharing is for individuals (not for their managers) and every user can turn it on/off in Tandem preferences

-If teammates don't connect their calendar, then it's very difficult for them to be accessible in Tandem, since no one will know if they're free or busy
+If teammates don't connect their calendar, then it's very difficult for them to be accessible to others in Tandem, since no one will know if they're free or busy in a meeting

 Meeting rooms are only available for Gsuite users